 Instruction for Authors

 JIDAI is the official scientific publication of the Islamic Dental Association of Iran (Electronic ISSN: 2383-3041).
 Our aim is to enhance the knowledge and promote the quality of practice of dental clinicians and scholars.
 JIDAI accepts papers reporting the results of original research projects, review articles, case reports and technical reports in the field of dentistry.
-Only descriptive and analytical studies conducted at the national level will be considered for initial evaluation and potential publication.
+Only descriptive and analytical studies conducted at the international level will be considered for initial evaluation and potential publication.
 The review articles are subjected to peer reviewing and accepted only if the importance of the topics and quality of the works are established at any given time.
 JIDAI gladly accepts quality research works conducted by the members of academia or private dental professionals from all over the world.

 All papers are published in English.
 The editor in chief requires the authors to provide a cover letter in which they state the following:

 1) The paper submitted is an original and unpublished work and all the listed authors have contributed to its conduction.

 2) The authors have not submitted the same material or portions of it to any other journal with a pending decision regarding its publication.
 Also, additional submissions should not be made before completion of the reviewing process by JIDAI.

 3) The authors should also guarantee that once their manuscript has been accepted for publication by JIDAI, they would not submit the same material or portions of it to any other journal before publication by JIDAI.

 We publish original research articles, review articles, case reports, commentaries and letter to editors.
 We are delighted to consider manuscripts for publication from scholars all over the world.